Analysing Multiscale Clusterings with Persistent Homology: Mathematical Links of MCF to Other Filtrations

-Only in the case of a strictly hierarchical sequence of partitions, the MCF and the clique complex filtration of the CAG lead to the same persistence module.
+For a strictly hierarchical sequence of partitions, $\mathcal{L}$ is equivalent to the VR filtration (Equation~\ref{eq:VR_point_cloud}) of the ultrametric space $(X,D)$ and thus leads to the same PH as the MCF.

-\begin{corollary} If the sequence of partitions $(\mathcal{P}^{t_m})_{m\le M}$ is strictly hierarchical, then $H_k^p(L^t)=H_k^p(K^t)$ for all $k \le \dim(K)-1$, $t\ge t_1$ and $p\ge 0$. \end{corollary}
+\begin{corollary} If the sequence of partitions $(\theta(t))_{t\ge t_1}$ is strictly hierarchical, then $H_k^p(L^t)\cong H_k^p(K^t)$ for all $k \le \dim(K)$, $t\ge t_1$ and $p\ge 0$. \end{corollary}

-\begin{proof} From the previous proposition we already know that the zero-dimensional persistence module of $\mathcal{L}$ and $\mathcal{M}$ are equivalent.
-Using Proposition~\ref{prop:higher_dim_ph_0_when_hierarchical}, it thus remains to show that $H_k^p(L^t)=0$ for all $1\le k \le \dim(K)-1$, $t\ge t_1$ and $p\ge 0$.
-As $(\mathcal{P}^m)_{m\le M}$ is strictly hierarchical, the adjacency matrix $A$ of the CAG (Eq.~\eqref{eq:adjacency_CAG}) corresponds to an ultrametric.
-We complete the proof by recalling that the higher-dimensional homology groups of a Vietoris-Rips filtration constructed from an ultrametric space are zero, see~\cite{wangPersistentTopologyGeometric2022}. \end{proof}
+\begin{proof} From the previous proposition we already know that the zero-dimensional PH groups of $\mathcal{L}$ and $\mathcal{M}$ are equivalent.
+Using Proposition~\ref{cor:higher_dim_ph_0_when_hierarchical}, it remains to show that $H_k^p(L^t)=0$.
+As $\theta$ is strictly hierarchical, the adjacency matrix $D_\theta$ of the CAG (Equation~\ref{eq:adjacency_CAG}) corresponds to an ultrametric.
+To complete the proof, recall that the higher-dimensional homology groups of a VR filtration constructed from an ultrametric space are zero, see~\cite[Theorem 31]{wangPersistentTopologyGeometric2022}. \end{proof}

-Analysing hierarchical clustering with the MCF $\mathcal{M}$ is thus equivalent to analysing the ultrametric space $(X,A)$ associated to the dendrogram with a Vietoris-Rips filtration.
-If we assume that the hierarchical sequence of partitions was obtained from a finite metric space $(X,d)$ using single linkage hierarchical clustering, we can use the stability theorem from Carlsson and Mémoli~\cite{carlssonCharacterizationStabilityConvergence2010} to relate the (only non-trivial) zero-dimensional persistence diagram of the MCF directly to the underlying space.
+Analysing hierarchical clustering with the MCF $\mathcal{M}$ is thus equivalent to analysing the ultrametric space $(X,D_\theta)$ associated with the dendrogram with a VR filtration.
+If we further assume that the hierarchical sequence of partitions was obtained from a finite metric space $(X,d)$ using single-linkage hierarchical clustering, we can use a stability theorem by Carlsson and Mémoli~\cite[Proposition 26]{carlssonCharacterizationStabilityConvergence2010} to relate the (only non-trivial) zero-dimensional PD of the MCF directly to the underlying ultrametric space.